 PAs practice in every medical and surgical specialty and setting.
 They conduct physicals, assist in surgery, diagnose and treat illnesses, and order and interpret tests.
 Read about PAs in different settings and specialties, the illnesses they manage, and the intricate procedures they perform.NCCPA

 How did the PA profession begin?

+The PA profession began right here in North Carolina.
 In the mid-1960s, physicians and educators recognized there was a shortage and uneven distribution of primary care physicians.
-To expand the delivery of quality medical care, Dr. Eugene Stead of the Duke University Medical Center in North Carolina put together the first class of PA students in 1965.
+To expand the delivery of quality medical care, Dr. Eugene Stead of the Duke University Medical Center put together the first class of PA students in 1965.
 He selected Navy corpsmen who received considerable medical training during their military service and during the war in Vietnam, but who had no comparable civilian employment.
 He based the curriculum of the PA program in part on his knowledge of the fast-track training of doctors during World War II.

 How Are PAs Educated?

 PAs are educated in intensive medical programs accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), which includes class/lab instruction and clinical rotations.
 The typical entering student has a bachelor’s degree and approximately four years of healthcare experience.
 The average program takes 27 months to complete; nearly all award master’s degrees.
 PA students take more than 400 hours in basic sciences (with more than 75 hours in pharmacology) plus approximately 175 hours in behavioral sciences and nearly 580 hours of clinical medicine.

 Because of the close working relationship PAs have with physicians, PAs are educated in a medical model designed to complement physician training.
 PA students are taught, as are medical students, to diagnose and treat medical problems.